Macramé | Mural

 - A painting done in different shades of a single color.

-- An artwork comprised of seemingly unrelated shots or scenes that combine various existing images, such as photographs or prints, and arranged so that they join, overlap, or blend to create a new image that achieves meaning.
+- An artwork comprised of seemingly unrelated shots or scenes that combine various existing images, such as photographs or prints, and are arranged so that they join, overlap, or blend to create a new image that achieves meaning.
 See the illustration.

 - An art medium in which small pieces of colored glass, stone, or ceramic tile called tessera are embedded in a background material such as plaster or mortar.
 Also, works made using this technique.